awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-kubernetes.md

 1. Create an App Mesh virtual service\.
 A virtual service is an abstraction of a real service that is provided by a virtual node directly or indirectly by means of a virtual router\.
 Dependent services call your virtual service by its name\.
 Though the name doesn't matter to App Mesh, we recommend naming the virtual service the fully qualified domain name of the actual service that the virtual service represents\.
 By naming your virtual services this way, you don't need to change your application code to reference a different name\.
 The requests are routed to the virtual node or virtual router that is specified as the provider for the virtual service\.

    1. Save the following contents to a file named `virtual-service.yaml` on your computer\.
-The file will be used to create a virtual service that uses a virtual router provider to route traffic to the virtual node named `my-service-a` that was created in a previous step\.
+The file is used to create a virtual service that uses a virtual router provider to route traffic to the virtual node named `my-service-a` that was created in a previous step\.
 The value for `awsName` in the `spec` is the fully qualified domain name \(FQDN\) of the actual Kubernetes service that this virtual service abstracts\.
 The Kubernetes service is created in [Step 3: Create or update services](#create-update-services)\.
 For more information, see [Virtual services](virtual_services.md)\.

       ```
       apiVersion: appmesh.k8s.aws/v1beta2